How to Find Bed Bugs

 If possible, lift the mattress and check the box springs and bed frame, paying close attention to crevices, cracks and seams.
 Mattresses and box springs can be heavy and unwieldy, so have help to do this, if necessary, to avoid possible injury.

-The bottom of box springs is an ideal habitat for bed bugs.
+The bottom of box springs is their ideal habitat.
 Check along the dust cover.
-Bed bugs congregate around the staples that hold the gauze dust cover to the frame.
+They congregate around the staples that hold the gauze dust cover to the frame.

-If the box springs have plastic or cardboard corner protectors, bed bugs will often rest under or around them.
+If the box springs have plastic or cardboard corner protectors, they will often rest under or around them.
 If possible, remove these to allow inspection, but be aware that it may be difficult or impossible to reattach them as they were originally installed.

 Wooden bed frames are more likely to harbor insects than the more common metal variety, but the seams and overlapping sections of metal frames should also be inspected.
 Also be sure to look behind the headboard, if possible, and behind any pictures or loose wallpaper near the bed.